Critical RCE · New CVEs · Active multi-actor exploitation

 • Other RSC frameworks: follow vendor advisories for React Router, Waku, Redwood, Expo, etc., and apply recommended updates.

-• Rebuild & rollout: after updating, rebuild artefacts and roll out updated deployments so that old vulnerable bundles are removed.
+• Rebuild & rollout: after updating, rebuild artefacts and roll out updated deployments so that old vulnerable bundles are removed from all environments (production, staging, “forgotten” test systems).

 2. Hardening & temporary protections

-• Reduce attack surface: disable unused RSC/server action endpoints; avoid exposing internal RSC functionality directly to the internet.
+• Reduce attack surface: disable unused RSC/server action endpoints; avoid exposing internal RSC functionality directly to the internet; consider segmentation between public frontends and sensitive internal systems.

-• Least privilege: keep permissions for app containers and service accounts minimal (no unnecessary access to critical backend systems).
+• Least privilege: keep permissions for app containers and service accounts minimal (no unnecessary access to critical backend systems, cloud control planes or credential stores).

 3. Forensics & incident response

-• Focus on systems where suspicious HTTP requests and unusual process activity coincide.
+• Focus on systems where suspicious HTTP requests, new files and unusual process activity (e.g. tunnellers, backdoors, cryptominers) coincide.

-• In case of suspicion: isolate affected systems, preserve artefacts (container images, logs, memory dumps) and run structured incident response according to your playbooks.
+• In case of suspicion: isolate affected systems, preserve artefacts (container images, logs, memory dumps) and run structured incident response according to your playbooks – or with external DFIR support.

 FAQ for customer conversations